caseyberger/nrrb/amrex-langevin/Exec/README.md

 `AMREX_HOME` still needs to be defined since all the make rules are defined within AMReX.

+If you are having issues that can't immediately be identified, pull the latest version of amrex and try again!

 Passing `USE_MPI=TRUE` to `make` will compile the code with MPI enabled.

 ```